skychatorg/skychat/README.md

 npm run dev
 ```

-This will start a static file server on http://localhost:8081 and the websocket server on localhost:8080
+This will start a static file server & websocket server on http://localhost:8080
-When the source files are changed, the build processes will be run automatically
+When the source files change, the build processes runs automatically